-- Bile duct strictures leading to partial or complete obstruction (it can lead to pain and jaundice).
+- Bile duct strictures lead to partial or complete obstruction (it can lead to pain and jaundice).

 4. Sphincter of Oddi dysfunction.

 The common bile duct (CBD) delivers the bile to the duodenum.
-Then, the CBD unites the pancreatic duct near its end, forming a single duct called (ampulla of Vater).
+Then, the CBD unites the pancreatic duct near its end, forming a single duct called (the ampulla of Vater).
 The ampulla of Vater opens into the duodenum.

-The opening is encircled by a ring of muscle called (sphincter of Oddi).
-Sphincter of Oddi dysfunction describes the abnormal obstruction of the bile and pancreatic secretions due to abnormal structure of function of the Sphincter.
+The opening is encircled by a ring of muscle called (the Sphincter of Oddi).
+Sphincter of Oddi dysfunction describes the abnormal obstruction of the bile and pancreatic secretions due to the abnormal structure of function of the Sphincter.

-It is rare, difficult to diagnose disease.
+It is rare and difficult to diagnose disease.
 Studies show that women are more affected by SOD than men (reference).